romrawinjp/romrawinjp.github.io/content/artworks.md

   </div>
   <div class="column">
      <!-- <img src="/images/artworks/watercolor3.jpg" alt= "paint-pancake" style="width:100%"> -->
+     Oh! it's cracked!
   </div>
 </div>

-`Jan 23, 2024` One special thing about our sculpture is my dad craft the wooden sculpture tools on his own, so that the tools are prefectly handful for our hands!
-That is so cool!
+`Jan 23, 2024` One special thing about our sculpture is my dad crafted the wooden sculpture tools, so that the tools are prefectly handful for our hands!

 ## Digital sculpting
-Bought an ipad app, Nomad Sculpt, as my imaginary reward in Jan 2023.
+Bought an ipad app, Nomad Sculpt, as my imaginary reward in Jan 2024.
 Everything I sculpted is now a mess 😆, still during an incline learning curve.

 # Painting